General Election: November 8

 Vote by Mail

-If you signed up for Vote-by-Mail (VBM), you should have received your ballot.
-If you didn't receive one, check with the Duval Supervisor of Elections (SOE).
-Changes in state law may have affected your VBM status.
-You can still request a VBM ballot until August 13.
-Reminders: use black ink, bubble in your choice, sign using the name on your voter registration, date, and provide contact info so you can be notified if your ballot was rejected and correct it.
+If you signed up for Vote-by-Mail (VBM) in the past, recent changes in state law may have affected your VBM status.
+Click here to check.
+You can request a VBM ballot up until October 24.
+Reminders: use black ink, bubble in your choice, sign using the name on your voter registration, date, and provide contact info so you can be notified if your ballot is rejected and needs correcting.
 If you need a quick refresher, check out this short BAM how-to video, or the more detailed SOE version.
-Mail in your completed ballot in the pre-paid postage envelope provided or drop off at any early voting site August 8 - 21.
-Ballots must be received in the SOE Office by 7 p.m. on Election Day (August 23).
+Mail in your completed ballot in the pre-paid postage envelope provided or drop off at any early voting site October 24 - November 6.
+Ballots must be received in the SOE Office by 7 p.m. on Election Day (November 8).

-Once you've submitted your ballot, track it here to see when it's counted.
-If you change your mind and decide to vote in person, bring your VBM ballot to your polling site and turn it in prior to voting.
+IOnce you've submitted a VBM ballot you can track it here to see when it's been counted.
+If you change your mind and decide to vote in person, just bring your VBM ballot to your polling site and turn it in prior to voting.

 Check this list of FAQ's for additional information on early voting.